EE Jump

 EE Jump (stylized as EE JUMP) was a Japanese duo formed by Harmony Production in 2000.
 The duo's music was produced by Tsunku, with songs released through Toy's Factory.
 The members consisted of Sonim (lead vocals) and Yuki (rapper).

-EE Jump became well-known for their song "Otto Totto Natsu da ze!", which charted at No. 5 on the Oricon Weekly Singles Chart.
+EE Jump became well known for their song "Otto Totto Natsu da ze!", which charted at No. 5 on the Oricon Weekly Singles Chart.
 However, after several scandals involving Yuki, the duo disbanded in April 2002.

 History

 Pre-debut

 In 1999, three teenagers were scouted by Harmony Promotion and were assigned to a group under the name "EE Jump", a pun of the Japanese phrase "that's great" (いいじゃん, ii jan).
 The group's music was produced by Tsunku.
 Sonim auditioned for Morning Musume's third generation and was scouted by their manager, Kaoru Wada, to be the group's lead vocalist; Yuki Goto, the younger brother of then-Morning Musume member Maki Goto, was scouted while at one of his sister's events and became the group's rapper.
 Half-Canadian, half-Japanese Ken was assigned the group's dancer.
 The trio made their first television appearance on Warau Inu no Bōken to perform a dance routine.
 Shortly before their CD debut, Ken left the agency.
+In Yuki's 2013 memoir, he stated that Ken had retired because he wanted to play soccer professionally.